j-cunanan/product-researcher/README.md

-# Company Researcher Agent
+# Product Researcher Agent

-Company Researcher Agent searches the web for information about a user-supplied company and returns it in a structured format defined by user-supplied JSON schema.
+Product Researcher Agent searches the web for information about user-supplied products and returns structured analysis, comparisons, and recommendations.

 ## 🚀 Quickstart with LangGraph server